interstar/cardigan-bay/bedrock/EvalExamples.md

 Use the card-type :evalclient for code which will run in the browser.
 The entire body of the card should be a well-formed piece of SCI code which will be evaluated when the page is rendered.
 The result will be converted to a string and rendered into the page.

-The following card has an example of client-side rendered code.
+The following card has an example of client-side evaluated code.
 ----
 :evalclient